 If the "or" connector is used, only one person needs to sign the title to sell the vehicle.

 What is a damage disclosure statement?

-A damage disclosure statement is a document describing any problems with your vehicle.
+A Damage Disclosure Statement (Form 411108) is a document describing any problems with your vehicle.
 It is required for all sales in the state of Iowa, unless your purchase meets one of the following criteria: